Federated Learning in Chemical Engineering: A Tutorial on a Framework for Privacy-Preserving Collaboration Across Distributed Data Sources: Results for Federated Learning relevant to Chemical Engineering

 The performance of the FL-based GCN was evaluated using Root Mean Square Error (RMSE) loss and accuracy metrics.
 The global model, which aggregates updates from clients in each round, was tested on a held-out validation set after each federated round.
 In addition, client-specific evaluation metrics were recorded to assess model performance at each site.
 This graph-based approach maintains the privacy of participating institutions while enabling collaborative model development to accelerate the discovery of novel HIV inhibitors.

 The confusion matrices for both centralized and federated learning cases in the GNN model for identifying promising molecules for HIV treatment show highly similar classification performance, with only minor differences.
-In the centralized model, 97\% of the "CI" class (promising molecules) are correctly classified, while the federated model achieves a slightly lower accuracy of 96\% for the same class.
-Both models correctly classify 2\% of the "CA/CM" class (non-promising molecules), with 1\% of "CA/CM" being misclassified as "CI" in both cases.
+In the centralized model, 95\% of the "CI" class (promising molecules) are correctly classified, while the federated model achieves a slightly higher accuracy of 96\% for the same class.
+Both models correctly classify 2\% of the "CA/CM" class (non-promising molecules), with 1\% of "CA/CM" being misclassified as "CI" for federated and 4\% for centralized.
 These results indicate that federated learning maintains a high classification accuracy comparable to the centralized model, particularly for the "CI" class, but neither approach effectively distinguishes the "CA/CM" class.
 Due to space constraints, the confusion matrices are not included in the manuscript.

 The ROC curves for this case are presented in Fig.~\ref{fig:hiv_roc}.
 Compared, centralized and federated models for the HIV dataset achieve strong overall classification performance, as indicated by the high micro-average ROC area of 0.97 in both cases.
 However, the federated model shows a slight improvement in class-specific performance, with the ROC areas for the "CI" and "CA/CM" classes increasing from 0.64 in the centralized model to 0.67 in the federated model.
 This improvement is also reflected in the macro-average ROC curve, which increases from 0.64 to 0.67.
 These results suggest that the federated learning approach provides better differentiation between the two classes, possibly due to the model's ability to leverage diverse distributed data sources.
-However, despite the incremental gains, both models still face challenges in accurately distinguishing between "CI" and "CA/CM," indicating a need for further refinement to enhance classification specificity in the HIV dataset.
+However, despite the incremental gains, both models still struggle to distinguish between "CI" and "CA/CM," indicating a need for further refinement to enhance classification specificity in the HIV dataset.